vadimpy/parprog/omp/README.md

  - matmul - Matrix multiplication (block mode + simple)
  - exp - Taylor for exponent and cosine
  - sort - not finished
+ - simples - Parrallel simple numbers search on the range from 1 to N

 --help is available for each binary